 Milla Jovovich returns to resident evil one last time

 Anderson and Jovovich were at New York Comic Con to debut the latest trailer for the movie, which returns the action to the Raccoon City locale of the video game franchise, as well as the first two films.
-Jovovich explains why this film franchise has succeeded while so many other video game adaptations have failed.
+Read on to find out why Jovovich thinks this film franchise has been so successful.

 THE RED BULLETIN: What was it like returning to Raccoon City after so many films?

 MILLA JOVOVICH: It was amazing.
-I really love that the story was coming full circle and coming back to Raccoon City, coming back to the Hive.
-It was exciting to be able to see these sets again, to be able to take the audience back to where we started.
-It’s wonderful, especially when it’s the final chapter and there’re a lot of questions that people have had throughout the series that you they need answered.
-There are a lot of questions that my character had about herself that she needs answered.
-So it was nice to go back to where it all began.
+I really love that the story is coming full circle and returning to Raccoon City, back to the Hive.
+It was exciting to be able to see these sets again and take the audience back to where we started.
+It’s wonderful, especially as it’s the final chapter and there are a lot of questions that people have had throughout the series that they need answered.
+It was nice to go back to where it all began.

-What have you and your husband done to really up the ante with this movie?
+What have you and your husband done to up the ante with this movie?

 I definitely feel like the monsters are crazier than we’ve ever seen.
-And they’re all the newest monsters from the newest Resident Evil games.
-The sets were really scary and really very twisted, and the action sequences are just off the hook.
-They’re some of the longest fight sequences I’ve ever done with more fight moves than I’ve ever had.
-Like one sequence had almost 300 moves in it, so it was pretty insane.
+They’re all the newest monsters from the newest Resident Evil games.
+The sets were really scary and very twisted, and the action sequences are just off the hook.
+They’re some of the longest fight sequences I’ve ever done, with more fight moves than I’ve ever had.
+One sequence had almost 300 moves in it, so it was pretty insane.
 But I think the story is really compelling as well.
-There’s something very emotional too for Alice being able to really find out who she is for once and for all, and to see her history, which is pretty crazy.
-It’s very twisted.
+There’s something very emotional too for Alice in being able to find out who she is once and for all, and to see her history, which is pretty crazy.

 What do you love about this franchise?